jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 - If the primary origin is unavailable, or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.

 > **Tip:** You can use Lambda@Edge function in origin failover use cases.

+## Pricing

+### Price Class

+- If you’re willing to accept potentially higher latency for viewers in some geographic regions in return for lower cost, you can choose a price class that doesn’t include all geographic regions.

+### Savings Bundle

+- The CloudFront security savings bundle is a simple way to save up to 30% on the CloudFront charges on your AWS bill when you make an upfront commitment.
+- When you purchase a savings bundle, you also get credits for AWS WAF, a web application firewall that helps protect your CloudFront distribution against common web exploits.